-Aydın Buluç (Principal Investigator), is a Staff Scientist at the Lawrence Berkeley National Lab and an Adjunct Assistant Professor of Electrical Engineering and Computer Sciences at UC Berkeley.
+Aydın Buluç (Principal Investigator), is a Senior Scientist at the Lawrence Berkeley National Lab and an Adjunct Assistant Professor of Electrical Engineering and Computer Sciences at UC Berkeley.
 Previously, he was a Luis W. Alvarez postdoctoral fellow at LBNL and a visiting scientist at the Simons Institute for the Theory of Computing.
 He received his PhD in Computer Science from the University of California, Santa Barbara in 2010 and his BS in Computer Science and Engineering from Sabanci University, Turkey in 2005.
 Dr. Buluç is a recipient of the DOE Early Career Award in 2013 and the IEEE TCSC Award for Excellence for Early Career Researchers in 2015.
-He is also a founding associate editor of the ACM Transactions on Parallel Computing.
+He was also a founding associate editor of the ACM Transactions on Parallel Computing.
 More info in his personal website: https://people.eecs.berkeley.edu/~aydin/

 Can Kizilkale is a postdoctoral fellow with the Performance and Algorithms Group.
 His research interests are Optimization (Convex, Combinatorial), Mathematical Modeling, Matrix Analysis, and Game Theory.
 His recent focus is on fast first order methods.
 He received his PhD. degree in Computer Science from University of California Santa Barbara in Summer 2019